Ride Along poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Ben gets in James' car for the ride-along, officially entering the world of real police work.
 He makes the active choice to prove himself, leaving behind his fantasy video game world., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Ben's accidental discoveries lead to a real break in James' case against Omar.
+Significantly, this crucial beat False victory: Ben's accidental discoveries lead to a real break in James' case against Omar.
 Ben feels validated and thinks he's proven himself.
 James begins to see Ben might have value, raising the stakes., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Ben's recklessness gets James shot and captured by Omar's men.
 Angela discovers the danger, Ben loses her trust.
-Everything falls apart—James might die, Angela might leave, Ben's dreams of being a cop seem crushed., illustrates the protagonist at their lowest point.
+Everything falls apart—James might die, Angela might leave, Ben's dreams of being a cop seem crushed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 79% of the runtime.
 Ben synthesizes his gaming knowledge with real courage.
 He formulates a plan to save James, combining his strategic thinking from video games with genuine bravery.
 He chooses to act like a real cop, not a fantasy hero., demonstrating the transformation achieved throughout the journey.